aiconfer/Docs/assets/assistant/assistant-git-en.md

 ### Why Data trained size is 0 or smaller than file size uploaded?

 We also use the cumulative value of all datasets uploaded to this assistant.
-For example, if you have two repositories, repo1 and repo2, and the content of repo2 is a clone or subset of repo1, so, in this case, when we detected a document chunk has been already learned by this assistant, the data trained size will not include this document chunk, only newly added document will be learned by assistant, so the data trained size only include newly learned document size.
+For example, if you have two repositories, repo1 and repo2, and the content of repo2 is a clone or subset of repo1, in this case, when we detected a document chunk has been already learned by this assistant, the data trained size will not include this document chunk, only newly added document will be learned by assistant, so the data trained size only include newly learned document size.

 Note, when you delete a base dataset that referenced by other datasets of this assistant, the memory from this dataset will be erased, even though the other datasets may contains the same memory, so pay attation to the order of datasets of this assistant when removing.